 - A decrease in personal hygiene

 - Low energy

 - Inability to cope with minor frustrations

-If you notice one or more of these indicators, it may be wise to reach out to our Fort Behavioral Health team today for information about teen mental health treatment through our Evergreen Path Adolescents program.
+If you notice one or more of these indicators, it may be wise to reach out to our Fort Behavioral Health team today for information about our adolescent treatment program for young women.